sarathchandrac/ramda-examples/README.md

   1. [Composing](#composing)

 ## Currying
 The concept is simple: You can call a function with fewer arguments than it expects.
-It returns a function that takes the remaining arguments.+
+It returns a function that takes the remaining arguments.
-Sign in to comment

 ```js
 var add = function(x) {